fabric weave comparison overview

 Satin weave is characterized by its smooth, glossy surface, achieved by floating the warp or weft threads over multiple threads before interlacing.
 This creates a luxurious, shiny appearance that’s perfect for elegant garments or decorative items.
 However, satin’s structure isn’t as tightly woven as plain or twill weaves, which can impact its durability.
 It’s more prone to snagging and wear over time, so it’s not ideal for items subjected to heavy use.
 As for color retention, satin fabrics can hold dye very well, especially silk or polyester varieties, and the smooth surface helps keep colors looking vibrant.
 The sheen also enhances the depth of colors, making them appear more vivid.
 If you’re aiming for a polished, high-end look and are willing to handle the fabric gently, satin weaves can provide that luxurious appeal while maintaining good color retention.

-PEASUG 100% Cotton Muslin Fabric, 63 Inch X 2 Yards Unbleached Muslin Linen Fabric by The Yard, Medium Weight Draping Fabrics Suitable for Sewing Embroidery, Garments, Crafts Material-Natural
+PEASUG 100% Cotton Muslin Fabric, 63 Inch X 2 Yards Unbleached Muslin Fabric by The Yard, Medium Weight Draping Fabrics Suitable for Sewing Embroidery, Garments, Crafts Material-Natural

 Package Includes: You will receive a 63-inch wide and 2-yard (1.8m) long muslin fabric; the suitable size design…